Image Credit: Aifo Liberia

 As the number increases nothing much has been done to empower PWD that will positively change their lives.

-They are often marginalized and discriminated against, making it hard to access the education system, the job market, and health services according to Humanity and Inclusion.
+They are often marginalized and discriminated against, making it hard to access the education system, the job market, and health services according to the Humanity and Inclusion.

 As government comes and goes the welfare of people living with disabilities has been poorly attended to as a result, they are usually seen in various street corners of Monrovia or other counties begging just to pass the day.

-As people living with disabilities hope for better living conditions during the Ellen Johnson Sirleaf administration, they massively voted for President George M. Weah who came to power in 2017 introducing the “pro-poor agenda for prosperity and development.
+As people living with disabilities hope for better living conditions during the Ellen Johnson Sirleaf administration, they massively voted President George M. Weah who came to power in 2017 introducing the “pro-poor agenda for prosperity and development.

 People living with disability, the poorest of the poor felt that this was redemption for them but sadly, there is no or limited budgetary allotment for them.